 Gather the ingredients.

-Pour the rum, syrup, lime, and bitters into a cocktail shaker filled with ice.
+Pour the rum, banana syrup, lime juice, and bitters into a cocktail shaker, and fill with ice.

 Strain into the prepared coupe glass.